solvexia/solvexia-api-docs/processes/processes.md

 ## Create a process run

-Creates a process run for a process.
+Creates a process run of a process, returning the newly created process run.
 The process run itself is created, but not started.

 ```apacheconfig
 POST /v1/processes/{processId}/processruns